astroNils/MLtools/README.md

 - [ ] The `is_tta` option in the prediction function is not working at the moment (ongoing debugging).
 - [ ] A new training will be soon done (including 1000+ new image patches of the lunar surface).
 This should hopefully improve the performances of the model at detecting boulders.
 Many of those image patches are originating around cold spots on the lunar surface and therefore contains secondary craters.
 I hope adding this data will also help in decreasing the mixing-up of craters as boulders.
+- [ ] Test training of Mask R-CNN with ResNet101 backbone.
 - [ ] Several semantic segmentation models (and other instance segmentation models) will be tested in the next coming months.
 - [ ] A "leaderboard" of the performances of the different algorithms will be gathered in a markdown file.
+- [ ] Train the Segment Anything Model (SAM) of Meta on the collected boulder data (will help in collecting more data in the future).
 ## Installation

 Create a new environment if wanted.
 In order for MLtools to work you need to install rastertools, shptools, Pytorch, Detectron2 (https://github.com/facebookresearch/detectron2) and then all the dependencies in the MLtools repository (found in requirements.txt).